 Whether it’s a discussion about buying a family home or building a property portfolio, the steps to successful investing remain the same.

-You need to understand why you are investing, how that investment is going to meet your needs and what compromise you will need to make to get there.
+It is integral to understand why you are investing, as well as how that investment is going to meet your needs and what compromises will be necessary in order to do so.
 Being clear on the answer to ‘why’ lays the foundation for determining the best steps on ‘how’ you do it.

 Why Investing in Property can Help or Hinder your Financial Plan

-The most successful property investors we see are focused on buying quality assets that are affordable for their circumstances and, as such, these investors are not put in the position where they are forced to sell, when they otherwise would choose not to.
+The most successful property investors we see are focused on buying quality assets that are affordable for their circumstances and, in doing so, these investors are not put in the position where they are forced to sell, when they otherwise would choose not to.

-They have properly considered the ideal ownership structure, to minimise risk of losing the investment by being sued and considerate of tax implications.
+They have properly considered the ideal ownership structure, to minimise the risk of losing the investment due to being sued and considerate of tax implications.